Charts in XLSX templates

 Clustered column charts

-You can download the source document and the result document for this example in the pie and clustered column charts demo.
-Description of the example is below.
+You can download both the source template and generated document from the pie and clustered column charts demo.

 JSON representation of the object: